-During the financial year, the Company acquired the business contracts of On Demand Agility Solutions Pte.
+In 2023, the Company acquired the business contracts of On Demand Agility Solutions Pte.
 Ltd. The consideration paid for goodwill and non-compete agreement, customer contracts and related intangible is US\$5,860,000.
-The Company has paid US\$5,562,166 with a further US\$190,000 (S\$255,075 refer Note 13 to the financial statements) probable contingent consideration that is recognised as payable based on valuation done by an independent professional valuers.
+The Company has paid US\$5,562,166 with a further US\$190,000 probable contingent consideration that is recognised as payable based on valuation done by an independent professional valuers.